• Skip to main content

 Home / Practice Areas / Tampa Assault & Battery Lawyer

-Tampa Assault & Battery Lawyer
+Tampa Assault and Battery Lawyer Near You

 People often interchange the terms ‘assault’ and battery,’ not realizing they are two different offenses under Florida law.
 What they do have in common, however, is that both are serious charges, and a conviction can do irreparable damage to your future.